elizabethfuentes12/aws-private-assistant/README.md

 ---

-Private Assistant is an application integrated with WhatsApp that allows you to chat with an LLM hosted on Amazon Bedrock and you can also send it voice notes and it will return the transcription of it.
+This app is integrated to WhatsApp, enabling you to chat with an LLM on Amazon Bedrock.
+Send voice notes and receive transcriptions.
+With just a small tweak in the code, you can send the transcription to the model too.

-All data you send to this application will be hosted in your AWS account and will not be shared with anyone or used to retrain models...
-But the security of data with WhatsApp is not guaranteed, so it is not recommended share private information.
+Your data will be securely stored in your AWS account and will not be shared or used for model training.
+It is not recommended to share private information because the security of data with WhatsApp is not guaranteed.

 ![Digrama parte 1](/imagenes/gif_01.gif)